Ukraine in the Eurovision Song Contest 2005: Background

 As part of its duties as participating broadcaster, NTU organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 NTU confirmed its intentions to participate at the 2005 contest on 29 April 2004.
 The broadcaster had used internal selections in order to select its 2003 and 2004 entries.
 Along with their participation confirmation, it was announced that NTU would organise a national final for the first time to select its 2005 entry.

 Before Eurovision

-Evrobachennya 2005 – Natsionalyni vidbir
+Yevrobachennia 2005 – Natsionalnyi vidbir

 The Ukrainian national final consisted of fifteen semi-finals held between 14 November 2004 and 20 February 2005 and a final on 27 February 2005.
 All shows in the competition took place at the NTU Studios in Kyiv, hosted by Maria Orlova and broadcast on Pershyi Natsionalnyi.

 Format

 The selection of the competing entries for the national final and ultimately the Ukrainian Eurovision entry took place over three stages.
 In the first stage, artists and songwriters had the opportunity to apply for the competition.
 Seventy-five acts were selected and announced on 12 October 2004.
 The second stage consisted of the televised semi-finals which took place between 14 November 2004 and 20 February 2005 with five acts competing in each show.
 The winner of each semi-final was selected to advance based on a public televote.
 The third stage was the final, which took place on 27 February 2005 and featured the fifteen acts that qualified from the semi-finals vying to represent Ukraine in Kyiv as well as an additional four wildcard entries that directly qualified to the final.
 The winner was selected solely via a public televote.
 Viewers participating in the public televote during the sixteen live shows had the opportunity to submit their votes for the participating entries via telephone or SMS.